i5K-KINBRE-script-share/genome-annotation-and-comparison/README.md

 chromosome_from_scaffold_agp.pl - This script takes an AGP file, superscaffolds from contigs, and another AGP file, scaffolds from contigs, and generates an AGP file, superscaffolds from scaffolds.

-scaffold_map.pl- This script creates the mapping between the scaffold names from a previous assembly and the scaffold names of the current assembly.
+scaffold_map.pl - This script creates the mapping between the scaffold names from a previous assembly and the scaffold names of the current assembly.